-On March 11, 2020 COVID-19 was declared by the World Health Organization (WHO) as a pandemic.
+Information about COVID-19 is evolving rapidly.
 Chiropractors are primary contact health care professionals and therefore need to keep updated with the latest information.
-The WFC recognizes WHO as the authoritative global source for information regarding COVID-19.
+The WFC recognizes the World Health Organization (WHO) as the authoritative global source for information regarding COVID-19.
 The following information is from WHO sources.